This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Capuchin Catacombs

-A 20 minute walk from the old town will take you to one of the most extraordinary Palermo sights, the Capuchin Catacombs, a burial place where over 8,000 mummified corpses provide a detailed historical record.
+A 20-minute walk from the old town will take you to one of the most extraordinary Palermo sights: the Capuchin Catacombs.
+These burial places contain over 8,000 mummified corpses, providing a detailed historical record.
 This has to be one of the most unusual things to do in Palermo.

 Regional Archaeological Museum